 Peffer, John.
 “Snap of the Whip/Crossroads of Shame: Flogging, Photography, and the Representation of Atrocity in the Congo Reform Campaign.”
 Visual Anthropology Review 24, no. 1 (2008): 55–77.

 Philo, G. and R. Lamb.
 Television and the Ethiopian Famine – From Buerk to Band Aid.
-London: The Television Trust for the Environment, 1986.
+London: Television Trust for the Environment, 1986.

 Piana, Francesca.
 “Towards the International Refugee Regime.
 Humanitarianism in the Wake of the First World War.”
 PhD diss., Graduate Institute of International and Development Studies, 2012.